Technologicat/unpythonic/CONTRIBUTING.md

   - *Macros are the nuclear option of software engineering.*
     - Only make a macro when a regular function can't do what is needed.
     - Sometimes a regular code core with a thin macro layer on top, to improve the user experience, is the appropriate solution for [minimizing magic](https://macropy3.readthedocs.io/en/latest/discussion.html#minimize-macro-magic).
 See `do`, `let`, `autocurry`, `forall` for examples.
-  - `unpythonic/syntax/__init__.py` is very long (> 2000 lines), because:
-    - For technical reasons, as of MacroPy 1.1.0b2, it's not possible to re-export macros defined in another module.
-(As of `unpythonic` 0.15, this is no longer relevant, since we use `mcpyrate`, which **can** re-export macros.
-So `unpythonic.syntax` may be revised in a future version of `unpythonic`.)
-    - Therefore, all macro entry points must reside in `unpythonic/syntax/__init__.py`, so that user code can `from unpythonic.syntax import macros, something`, without caring about how the `unpythonic.syntax` package is internally organized.
-    - The docstring must be placed on the macro entry point, so that the REPL will find it.
-This forces all macro docstrings into that one module.
-(That's less magic than injecting them dynamically when `unpythonic` boots up.)
     - A macro entry point can be just a thin wrapper around the relevant [*syntax transformer*](http://www.greghendershott.com/fear-of-macros/): a regular function, which takes and returns an AST.
   - You can have an expr, block and decorator macro with the same name, in the same module, by making the macro interface into a dispatcher.
-See the `syntax` kw in `mcpyrate`.
+See the `syntax` kwarg in `mcpyrate`.
-  - Syntax transformers can and should be sensibly organized into modules, just like any other regular (non-macro) code.
+  - Macros and syntax transformers should be sensibly organized into modules, just like any other regular (non-macro) code.
-    - But they don't need docstrings, since the macro entry point already has the docstring.
+    - The docstring should usually be placed on the macro entry point, so the syntax transformer typically does not need one.
   - If your syntax transformer (or another one it internally uses) needs `mcpyrate` `**kw` arguments:
     - Declare the relevant `**kw`s as parameters for the macro entry point, therefore requesting `mcpyrate` to provide them.
 Stuff them into `dyn` using `with dyn.let(...)`, and call your syntax transformer, which can then get the `**kw`s from `dyn`.
 See the existing macros for examples.
     - Using `dyn` keeps the syntax transformer call signatures clean, while limiting the dynamic extent of what is effectively a global assignment.
 If we used only function parameters, some of the high-level syntax transformers would have to declare `expander` just to pass it through, possibly through several layers, until it reaches the low-level syntax transformer that actually needs it.
 Avoiding such a parameter definition cascade is exactly the use case `dyn` was designed for.